mattmezza/vue-beautiful-chat/README.md

           text: '#565867'
         }
       }, // specifies the color scheme for the component
-      alwaysScrollToBottom: false // when set to true always scrolls the chat to the bottom when new events are in (new message, user starts typing...)
+      alwaysScrollToBottom: false, // when set to true always scrolls the chat to the bottom when new events are in (new message, user starts typing...)
       messageStyling: true // enables *bold* /emph/ _underline_ and such (more info at github.com/mattezza/msgdown) }
   },